CromwellCMS/Cromwell/website/docs/overview/installation.md

 - `.cromwell/server/emails` - CMS e-mailing templates.
 - `nginx` - Nginx settings.

-For example, if you want to change HTML template that sends to your customers when they place a new order in your store you can modify file at `.cromwell/server/emails/order.html`
+For example, if you want to change emailing template that sends to your customers when they place a new order in your store you can modify file at `.cromwell/server/emails/order.hbs`

 If you want to edit Nginx settings such as add SLL (https), you need to edit `nginx/nginx.conf` and restart container with CMS.